Albany, Fremantle and Perth: The three oldest cities in Western Australia.

 Perth came third.
 Located on the opposite side of the river from Fremantle, and wedged between a large hill, a loop in the river and swamps to the north, Perth was to be the capital only because the Governor said so.
 Fremantle frequently lobbied to have the seat of power transferred back to her sandy grasp,

-and for a brief horrific moment when Governor Stirling had just returned from his sojourn back to Britain to schmoose some more money for his struggling settlement, it seemed he might be about to transfer the capital to Albany.
+and for a brief horrific moment when Governor Stirling returned from his sojourn back to Britain to schmoose some more money for his struggling settlement, it seemed he might be about to transfer the capital to Albany.
 However there was deep resentment within the opposing settlements that Stirling chose to open up a landward road between his chosen capital and Albany before any such road between Perth and Fremantle.

 Being on opposite sides of a wide river that was inaccessible to large ships due to that stone bar across the river mouth, in the absence of a road (even the bad one that was eventually formed) or a single bridge between Perth and Fremantle, those with small boats made a killing with their monopoly on transport.
 It was more expensive at times to ship something from Fremantle to Perth then it was from Britain to Western Australia.
 This was another reason Perthites could detest the men of Fremantle.